Know your cystinosis treatments

 Cystinosis may lead to many health issues.
 This is especially true when cystine levels are not kept low.
-See the table below for common issues and their treatments.
-Please speak with a doctor about any concerns you have and work together to find the best treatment.
+See the table below for common issues and their possible treatments.
+Please speak with a doctor about any concerns you have and work together to find the best treatment for you.

 |Issues resulting from Fanconi syndrome|

 Easy access to water and toilets.
 Avoid should avoid spending too much time in the sun to help keep hydrated

 Supplements to replace phosphate and vitamin D* (for example, calcitriol, calcidiol, alphacalcidiol, 1-alpha-hydroxycholecalciferol)